Jump to: Admissions Questions | Program Questions | Residency Weekend | Advising Questions | Financial Aid and Tuition Questions

 There are a number of other local establishments in and around Ashburn, Virginia.
 I encourage you to explore the various options around campus!

-The 3-person dissertation committee will consist of the academic advisor, who may or may not serve as the dissertation chair.
-Each committee must also include a content expert and a methodologist.
+The 3-person dissertation committee will consist of the dissertation chair, a content expert, and a methodologist.
 You are encouraged to include one person from your current network of colleagues or mentors on the dissertation committee.

-Yes, the Faculty tab on our website will bring you to a list of core Ph.D.
-Program faculty who will be among those identified to be advisors.
+Yes, the Faculty tab on our website will bring you to a list of core PhD Program faculty.
 Additional information regarding each faculty member’s research interests is continually added to the website.
+Click on the faculty members name for more detailed information.

-Feel free to email any faculty member that you would like to contact, or let the program director (Dr. Mary Corcoran) know who you want to speak with so she can connect you.
+Feel free to email any faculty member that you would like to contact, or let the program administrator know who you want to speak with to be connected.
 You can access contact information by clicking on the envelope icon for any faculty member listed on the Faculty page of the website.

 The program is divided over 5 semesters - 9 credits each for the Fall and Spring semesters and 6 credits for the Summer semesters.
 This credit load is the minimum required to qualify for financial aid.